CurrlyFries/UltimateLinuxGuide/README.md

 I will keep updating it with solutions as I find them, as I remember them, or if somebody ask for a solution to something (My discord is CurrlyFries_ and I fix linux things for fun so feel free to ask is you have a problem :) )

-MOST OF THESE FIXES WERE FOUND BY SOMEBODY ELSE, I AM JUST COMPILING THEM INTO A BIG FILE TO BE EASY.
+MOST OF THESE FIXES WERE FOUND BY SOMEBODY ELSE, I AM JUST COMPILING THEM INTO A BIG FILE TO BE EASY.<br>
 I will credit everyone if I can.

 ## IMPORTANT